staylorx/sparql_tutorial/README.md

 # sparql_tutorial

-This is the very fine Jena SPARQL tutorial using Python notebooks, and using the results as Panda's DataFrames.
+This is the Jena SPARQL tutorial updated using Python notebooks and using the results as Panda's DataFrames.

 A fairly comprehensive tutorial on using SPARQL in Python, including,